All Episodes

 Today it's not.

-Uh what's the number?
+What's the number?

 Something like sticks in my head.

-Fifty-six percent, maybe more of the American people are invested in the stock market one way or the other.
+56%, maybe more of the American people are invested in the stock market one way or the other.

-And it'll look like they're succeeding at first, because you'll think everybody is seeing it, and only you are smart enough not to be affected by it, but have faith in your fellow citizens.
+And it'll look like they're succeeding at first because you'll think everybody is seeing it, and only you are smart enough not to be affected by it.

-They they see through all this stuff now.
+They see through all this stuff now.

-Remember the story yesterday about the mouse, the guy found a mouse out in his home in New Mexico, and he uh threw it out in a pile of burning leaves.
+The guy found a mouse out in his home in New Mexico, and he threw it out in a pile of burning leaves.

-The mouse caught fire, ran back in the house and burned his house down.
+The mouse caught fire, ran back in the house, and burned his house down.

 Remember that story?